mosaicml/composer/composer/algorithms/ema/README.md

 > ❗ Evaluation should not be done with the training model
 >
 > Evaluation should be done with the `ema_model` in the functional impementation as this is the model containing the averaged parameters.
-The ema model can be accessed after training from the `EMA` object via `model = ema.ema_model` in the composer trainer implementation.
+The ema model can be accessed after training from the `EMA` object via `model = ema.model()` in the composer trainer implementation.

 ## Attribution